Discover Venice Italy

 Visit our Venice restaurant guide for the places my family and I eat at.

 This is where you have to be careful.
-Few places are easier to get ripped off in than Venice Italy and prices can be ridiculously inflated.
+Few places are easier to get ripped off in than Venice and prices can be ridiculously inflated.
+However, there are some fabulous shopping spots around the city and our guide has everything you'll need from luxury to the Acqua Alta Bookstore - click here to read it.

 Avoid buying anything at all in St Marks Square.
 Most of the Venice Murano glass items (view our guide to buying Murano glass here) and the Venetian carnival masks you find in St Marks cost double and many of them are of poor quality.
 Once you see the real thing you will easily spot a cheap imitation a mile away.